karmel/vespucci/README.md

 	Note that if you want to see the full set of options for any of the Vespucci scripts used above, simply run the script with the `--help` option.

-If you want **to install a genome that is not included with Vespucci**, do the following:
+To install a genome that is not included with Vespucci, see section III below.

-@todo

 #### D. Processing experimental data